My mother and father in their military uniforms in Carnoustie - 1945

 ('The Story of my journey from Poland to England via the "Soviet Pradise"')

-This is going to be a mammoth task, translating my mother's memories (or memoirs), but it will be done with love and will be found here eventually in its entirety, but for the present in piecemeal.
-On 6th February 2017 I created the page that will house the adventure, this first instalment appears today, 3rd March 2017.
+This was a mammoth task, translating my mother's memories (or memoirs), but it was done with love and can now be found here in its entirety, complete with some additional research material I found fascinating while I was metaphorically following in her tracks on the internet.
+On 6th February 2017 I created the page that now houses the whole adventure, the first instalment having appeaed on 3rd March 2017.
 I think of Ann Bell's character (Mrs Jefferson) in 'Tenko' scribbling away to keep a record of what was happening to and around a brave group of individuals who had been thrust into a nightmare existence and survived.

-The Front and Back covers of my mothers memories of her journey from Poland to England - the Booklet was printed by the Association of Siberian Deportees known as the 'Sybiraki' by the Bydgoszcz branch.
+The Front and Back covers of my mothers memories of her journey from Poland to England - the Booklet was printed by the Association of Siberian Deportees known as the 'Sybiraki' - Bydgoszcz branch.

 To read more about the Association and its history please visit the memoirs page.